CNA-Tech/PKS-Ninja/Courses/NsxtTheHardWay-NH4298/readme.md

 ## Introduction

-The NSX-T The Hard Way course provides instructions to execute manual installations of NSX-T for PKS
+The NSX-T The Hard Way course provides instructions to manually install NSX-T in the PKS-Ninja-T1 lab environment

 ## Prerequisites